gregpriday/copy-tree/README.md

 ```

 If you're in a Laravel or Sveltekit project, the automatic rules will work out the box.
 Otherwise you'll need to specify a custom ruleset.

+## Documentation

+For more detailed information on using Ctree, please refer to the following documentation:

+- [Ruleset Examples](docs/examples.md): Various examples of rulesets for different project types.
+- [Writing Rulesets](docs/rulesets.md): Detailed guide on how to write and structure rulesets.
+- [Fields and Operations Reference](docs/fields-and-operations.md): Complete list of available fields and operations for rulesets.
+- [Using Multiple Rulesets](docs/multiple-rulesets.md): Guide on using multiple rulesets in a single project.

+For a quick overview of the ruleset system, see the [Ruleset System](#ruleset-system) section below.

 ## Prerequisites